 | Bank account | BLOCK | BLOCK |

 Custom regex patterns extend the default detectors.
 For Nigerian-context workloads, BVN (11-digit pattern) and NIN (11-digit pattern with checksum) deserve their own custom filters because the default detector list is US/EU-centric.
+Without the custom patterns, the PII filter is a false sense of security — it catches an American SSN but misses the BVN that actually matters under NDPA.

 Word filters